 As of June 2025, the SBA tightened its rules.

-Credit score requirements increased, seller financing counts less toward your down payment, and lenders are now required to follow stricter underwriting standards.
-You’ll also need to show hazard insurance on loans over fifty thousand, and every owner or partner must be a U.S. citizen or permanent resident.
-These changes mean more paperwork and a bit more scrutiny, so make sure your financials and timeline account for that before you apply.
+Credit score requirements have increased, seller financing counts less toward your down payment, and lenders must follow stricter underwriting standards for SBA Loans for Dental Practices.
+You’ll also need hazard insurance for loans over $50,000, and every owner or partner must be a U.S. citizen or permanent resident.
+These changes mean more paperwork and scrutiny, so ensure your financials and timeline account for this before applying.
+For insights on how recent legislation may impact your practice, see The New Tax Law for Dentists: What It Means for Your Practice.

 When SBA Loans Make the Most Sense